rcrowther/django-img/README.md

 MODULES
 Defines extra places to put modules.
 The above example suggests a site-wide filter collection in the site directory, same as the site-wide template and CSS collections most Djangos have in the same directory.
 The setting takes module paths, not filepaths, because filter files are live code.

-AUTO_DELETE
-When Django started, AFAIK, when models were deleted, attached files were deleted.
-But default strategy has changed, and now Django will not delete files.
-They stay in storage, even if untracked.

-Deleting files when the model is deleted has downsides, but suits the use-cases of this app.
-The default of this app is like Django, it will not delete files.
-But this setting allows you to use clean-on-delete.

-You may have noticed in Admin that the app offers a switch to set policy by image.
-Local settings win---the per-image setting overrides the general setting.
-For example, you may decide to generally erase files when models are deleted.
-But if you want to set an image against deletion---for example, a banner, a logo or a generic product photo---you can set that image to persist.

 ### Reform settings